DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Methods

 \subsection{Rotation-based data augmentation}

-To mitigate the data imbalance, our model introduces an end-to-end rotation-based augmentation pipeline, where a 2D horizontal view transformation is applied to the sensor input data to simulate the ego-vehicle rotation in the 3D space.
-This approach conveniently synthesizes more challenging scenarios and diversifies the driving scenarios, enabling the model to learn to output accurate trajectories regardless of the vehicle orientation.
+To mitigate the data imbalance, we introduce an end-to-end rotation-based augmentation pipeline, where a 2D horizontal view transformation is applied to the sensor input data to simulate the ego-vehicle rotation in the 3D space.
+This approach easily synthesizes more challenging scenarios and diversifies the driving scenarios, enabling the model to precisely select trajectories regardless of the vehicle orientation.

 As shown in Fig~\ref{fig:rotation}, for each scenario, we sample a random angle $\theta$ from a uniform distribution $U[-\Theta, \Theta]$, where $\Theta$ is the angle boundary.
 The positive angle indicates the leftward rotation of the ego vehicle.
-To prepare the input RGB image, camera images corresponding to the original field of view (FOV) along with images from two extended views are concatenated to simulate a ``pseudo panoramic view'', then the input image is cropped from the concatenated image according to a shifting window based on $\theta$.
-For example, for a 1-camera FOV input setting, we choose these three cameras as our input: $f$ (front camera), $l_0$ (front-left camera), and $r_0$ (front-right camera), where $f$ corresponds to the original field of view, and $l_0$ and $r_0$ correspond to the extended view.
+Camera images corresponding to the original field of view (FOV) along with images from two extended views are concatenated to simulate a ``pseudo panoramic view'', then the input image is cropped from the concatenated image according to a shifting window based on $\theta$.
+For example, for a 1-camera FOV input setting, we choose these three cameras as our input: $f$ (front), $l_0$ (front-left), and $r_0$ (front-right), where $f$ corresponds to the original field of view, and $l_0$ and $r_0$ correspond to the extended view.

-The ground truth human trajectory $(u_1, u_2, \dots, u_l)$ in the rotated scenario is generated by a trivial rotation approach.
-Under a specific rotation angle $\theta$, each location $u_j$ of the human trajectory $T_h$ applies a 2D-rotation transformation surrounding the initial vehicle position $u_0$, and the rotation angle is $-\theta$.
+In the synthesized rotated scenario, the ground truth human trajectory $(u_1, u_2, \dots, u_l)$ is generated by a trivial rotation approach: under a specific rotation angle $\theta$, each location $u_j$ of the human trajectory $T_h$ applies a 2D-rotation transformation surrounding the initial vehicle position $u_0$, and the rotation angle is $-\theta$, ensuring the world coordinate of the trajectory remains unchanged.
 Given augmented camera views and the prediction of our model, we calculate a loss $L_{\mathrm{aug}}$ for training, which has the same formulation as $L_{\mathrm{ori}}$.